"I have no technical ability. And I know nothing about music."

 It is also why the recent podcast era fits him so neatly — Lex Fridman #275 in 2022, Huberman Lab, his own Broken Record with Malcolm Gladwell.
 Long-form.
 Vetted host.
 No performance required.
 A Four will do five hours of conversation if the conversation is real, and will say nothing in public otherwise.

-The beard is part of the contract.
-Jonah Weiner wrote in Grantland that Rubin's job is closer to stage magic than to production: "For magic to work, you need two things: a willing participant who wants to believe that magic is real and a magician who can provide clarity."
-The bare feet, the white robes, the stillness on the couch are the first half of that deal.
-The ear, built at a magic counter in Manhattan before he could drive, is the other.
-His mother's full-time attention gave him permission to sit inside his perceptions without apologizing for them.
+Those descriptions are not complaints, even when they sound like them.
+They are the method.
+Jonah Weiner wrote in Grantland that the job is closer to stage magic than to production: "For magic to work, you need two things: a willing participant who wants to believe that magic is real and a magician who can provide clarity."
+The bare feet, the white robes, the stillness on the couch are the first half of that contract.
+The ear, built at a magic counter in Manhattan before he could drive, is the other half.
+His mother's attention gave him permission to sit inside his own perceptions without apologizing for them.
 Everything since has been scaling that permission up.